-Domestic Adaptability Score: 6 The Swiss government's adaptation to international and supranational developments has been idiosyncratic, in the sense that it has not joined the European Union.
+The Swiss government's adaptation to international and supranational developments has been idiosyncratic, in the sense that it has not joined the European Union.
 However, it has tried to adapt by concluding a number of bilateral agreements with the EU.
+This strategy has now been placed in jeopardy following the passage of the popular initiative capping mass immigration.
 Similarly, in the field of security policy, it has engaged in cooperation with other nations and the United Nations while insisting on neutral-country status.
 Whenever Switzerland agrees to cooperate with other countries or international organizations, it attempts to meet all the requirements of the agreement, including implementation of the necessary administrative reforms.
 However, there are serious concerns as to whether this model of adaptation is either sufficient or sustainable.
-Switzerland's policy is still predicated on the basis of sovereign nation-states negotiating with each other on an equal basis.
-Leading politicians continue to suggest that there is a balanced distribution of power between the European Union and Switzerland, giving Switzerland the free choice to stand alone, strike bilateral treaties or seek EU accession.
-However, these bilateral solutions have shown increasing structural problems as a consequence of EU enlargement and the decreasing homogeneity within the European Union.
-Hence, Switzerland's ability to continue these bilateral arrangements long into the future has been called into question.
-Conflicts between the EU and Switzerland escalated in 2012, with the EU demanding that institutional solutions be developed to address the bilateral system's weaknesses.
-Specifically, the European Union has called for selfexecuting rules enabling bilateral treaties to be updated, as well as independent institutions for the settlement of conflicts arising from the bilateral treaties.
-Switzerland has opposed these proposals.
-As of the time of writing, this disagreement had prevented the production of any further bilateral treaties, on which Switzerland is economically dependent.
-In the spring of 2013, it was unclear how this issue so vital to the country's economic future could be resolved.
+Switzerland's ability to continue these bilateral arrangements long into the future has been called into question.
+Conflicts between the European Union and Switzerland have